A Crash Course in Drinking Beer in Australia

 - You will be pleased to know you can order your drinks in your normal speaking voice 😉

-Like with any country, prices vary widely in Australia.
+Like in any country, prices vary widely in Australia.
 Some bars are very expensive, others are cheap as chips.
-Beer prices are also geographic and mirror broader cost of living differences.
+Australian beer prices are also geographic and mirror broader cost-of-living differences.
 Adelaide, for example, is said to offer cheaper beer while Sydney and Melbourne can be notorious for their high prices.
-According to a 2018 study, the average beer in Sydney cost just under $8, which is quite steep, but you’ll be able to find cheaper beer in a cheaper bar for around $5.

 In recent times there’s been an explosion in the popularity of more boutique beers, as the inner city is filled with wealthier drinkers with more particular tastes.
 Most bars will provide some of the more popular local craft and international import beers on tap.

 There are also more niche places that serve beers from lesser-known breweries, though these, of course, come with a higher price tag.

 To list all of these brands would take a very long time and is perhaps the topic for another article, but here is a selection of Australia’s most popular and upcoming beers, that you can try without too much trouble on your next trip to the harbour city.